Sign in

 Fingal Beach Walk

-Explore this lovely trail near Cape Schanck, which is a moderately challenging route that takes around 2 hours to complete.
-A popular area for birding, hiking and walking, you'll likely encounter fellow likeminded folk along the way.
-Come prepared with a picnic and settle in at peaceful Fingal Picnic Area at the beginning of the trail, which also comes complete with electric barbecues, toilets, tables and even a ball game area.
-The perfect walk to go on with friends or family - although you'll need to leave the pups at home — dogs aren't allowed on this trail.
+Fingal Beach Walk is a lovely coastal walk near Cape Schanck.
+It's a moderately challenging route that takes around 2 hours to complete.
+Come prepared with a picnic and settle in at peaceful Fingal Picnic Area at the beginning of the trail, which also is complete with electric barbecues, toilets, tables and even a ball game area.
+This is the perfect walk to go on with friends or family - although you'll need to leave the pups at home — dogs aren't allowed on this trail.

 Walking tracks stemming from the picnic area lead to nearby lookouts with spectacular views of basalt cliffs and Fingal Beach, which is exposed at low tide.